ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 Advanced API for lookup_transform
 ---------------------------------

-To ask the tf2 that particular question, we will use an advanced API that gives us the power to say explicitly when to acquire the required transformations.
+To ask the tf2 that particular question, we will use an advanced API that gives us the power to say explicitly when to acquire the specified transformations.
 This is done by calling the ``lookup_transform_full`` method with additional parameters.
 Your code now would look like this: